golangci/golines/README.md

 This repository is a fork of [segmentio/golines](https://github.com/segmentio/golines/).

-The original repository will probably be archived in Q4 2025.
+The original repository has been archived the [2025-12-19](https://github.com/segmentio/golines?tab=readme-ov-file#maintenance--archiving).

 ## Usage